Hybrid Pooling with LLMs via Relevance Context Learning: Hybrid Pooling for LLM-based Judgement

 In this context, the superiority of depth-$k$ hybrid pooling further reinforces the need for human oversight at critical decision points.
-By anchoring the evaluation with human judgements at shallow ranks—where systems compete most intensely—hybrid depth-$k$ pooling mitigates circularity effects while still leveraging LLMs to scale assessment to deeper ranks.
-In contrast, stratified samp
+By anchoring evaluation with human judgements at shallow ranks---where systems compete most intensely---hybrid depth-$k$ pooling mitigates circularity effects while still leveraging LLMs to scale assessment to deeper ranks.
+In contrast, stratified sampling distributes limited human effort more uniformly across the pool, including many low-impact documents, which weakens supervision where it matters most for ranking-sensitive evaluation.